Syria locks down Hama on anniversary of massacre

 "They want to kill the memory and they do not want us to remember," said an activist in the city, where residents said tanks blocked main squares to prevent demonstrations.
 "But we will not accept it."
 Residents said snipers took up positions in the city subsequently.

-Hama marked the anniversary of the massacre as Russia fended off attempts to mobilise the United Nations against Syria.
+Hama marked the anniversary of the massacre as Russia fended off attempts to mobilize the United Nations against Syria.

+Russia, which has been a key strategic ally of Syria during its 49 years under Assad dynastic rule and a major arms supplier to Damascus, is demanding any U.N. resolution explicitly rule out foreign intervention or it would be "unacceptable."

+A draft U.N.
+Security Council resolution backed by Western powers and based on an Arab League peace plan for Syria calls on Assad to hand powers to a deputy, but this has been rebuffed by Damascus as interference in its sovereignty and is opposed by Moscow as a recipe for regime change.

-Russia and China, both veto-wielding Security Council members, have stood in the way of the push for a resolution condemning the Syrian government's crackdown on unrest.
+Russia and China, both veto-wielding Security Council members, stand in the way of a Western push for a resolution condemning the Syrian government's crackdown on unrest.

-Security Council ambassadors failed in a meeting on Wednesday to overcome their disagreements on resolution wording.
+Security Council ambassadors met in New York on Wednesday to discuss ways to overcome their disagreements on the wording of the European-Arab draft resolution that Morocco submitted to council members on Friday.

 "It's way too soon in my judgment to know whether ultimately there will be agreement," the U.S. ambassador to the United Nations, Susan Rice, told reporters.
 "It's long past time for this council to take meaningful action," she said.